-- 1. Subdivisions or Land Development Projects, submitted for approval prior to January 1, 2024, that are being reviewed by the City Plan Commission or Administrative Officer shall be continued to be reviewed under the provisions of the Regulations in effect prior to January 1, 2024. - 2.
-Subdivisions or Land Development Projects that received an approval by the City Plan Commission or Administrative Officer under the provisions of the Regulations in effect prior to January 1, 2024, shall continue to be reviewed by the City Plan Commission or Administrative Officer under those Regulations in accordance with vesting rights applicable to the stage of approval in accordance with the applicable state statute and section of these Regulations. - 3.
-An application submitted prior to January 1, 2024, shall be vested if the application is certified as complete by the Administrative Officer.
+- Subdivisions or land developments, submitted for approval prior to DATE, that are being reviewed by the Commission or Administrative Officer shall be continued to be reviewed under the provisions of the Regulations in effect prior to DATE. - Subdivisions or Land Developments that received an approval by the Commission or Administrative Officer under the provisions of the Regulations in effect prior to DATE shall continue to be reviewed by the Commission or Administrative Officer under those Regulations in accordance with vesting rights established by RIGL § and § of these Regulations. - An application submitted prior to [DATE] shall be vested if the application is certified as complete by the Administrative Officer.
 Said application shall continue to be reviewed under the Regulations in effect at the time of submission. - 4.
 The Commission may, in its discretion, grant extensions to any such final approval in accordance with the following procedure for such extensions: - a.
 The Applicant shall request an extension in writing.
 The responsibility for a request lies with the Applicant.
 Requests should be made at least one (1) month prior to expiration. - b.
 A new performance bond amount may be required. - c.
-If the subdivision or land development project is located in an area within the jurisdiction of the Rhode Island Department of Environmental Management (RIDEM), a current approval under the Freshwater Wetlands Act by RIDEM as required may be required. - d.
+If the subdivision or land development is located in an area within the jurisdiction of the Rhode Island Department of Environmental Management (RIDEM), a current approval under the Freshwater Wetlands Act by RIDEM as required may be required. - d.
 A unique situation exists wherein the Applicant has expended significant monies in the preparation of preliminary plans in an amount that if re-application under the revised Regulations were to be required due to an expired approval, a significant economic hardship would result.
-None of the following shall be construed as "significant economic hardship:"
+None of the following shall be construed as "significant economic hardship:" - Cost of re-drafting, reformatting, or re-submission of application, plans, or narrative; - Cost of application and notification fees;

-- 1. Cost of re-drafting, reformatting, or re-submission of application, plans, or narrative; - 2.
-Cost of application and notification fees; - 3.
-Cost of public hearing; - 4.
-Cost of limited design, or technical revisions not affecting the overall layout of the plan; - 5.
+- 3. Cost of public hearing; - Cost of limited design, or technical revisions not affecting the overall layout of the plan; - 5.
 Cost of voluntary changes in the plans made by the Applicant; or - 6.
 Re-submittal for state or federal regulatory permits.